draperlaboratory/VaderModularFuzzer/docs/writing_new_modules.md

 Each module type requires one or more additional methods that are specific to that module type.
 High level documentation of these methods is provided here, but the header file for each module class provides more detailed parameter by parameter documentation.
 See the links in [Module Types](#module-types).

 ## ControllerModule
 It is unusual to need to write a new ControllerModule.
 Implementers of the ControllerModule must implement several methods that provide top level control of the fuzzing loop.
-Consider implementing a subclass of IterativeController if possible, and at the very least use IterativeController as an example, as there are a number of functions that the Controller needs to perform within its methods.
-The helper class [vmf/src/framework/baseclasses/OutputScheduler.hpp](../vmf/src/framework/baseclasses/OutputScheduler.hpp) should be used to facilitate scheduling output modules at their desired rate.
+VMF includes a helper base class, [vmf/src/framework/baseclasses/ControllerModulePattern.hpp](../vmf/src/framework/baseclasses/ControllerModulePattern.hpp), that will be useful for many controller implementations. because it breaks down each step of a notional fuzzing loop into a series of helper methods.
+ControllerModulePattern breasks down each step of a notional fuzzing loop into  an initial set of methods that can be re-used by subclasses.
+Note that this pattern relies on the [vmf/src/framework/baseclasses/OutputScheduler.hpp](../vmf/src/framework/baseclasses/OutputScheduler.hpp) class to facilitate scheduling output modules at their desired rate.
+It also relies on the [vmf/src/framework/util/CDMSCommandAndCorpusHandler.hpp](../vmf/src/framework/util/CDMSCommandAndCorpusHandler.hpp) for command handling for distributed fuzzing.

+IterativeController, NewCoverageController, AnalysisController and RunOnceController are all based on the ControllerModulePattern helper class, and may be useful as examples of controller implementations.

 ### Run()
 The run method will be called over and over to execute one pass through the fuzzing loop.
 Controllers may optionally return false from this method to indicate that fuzzing is complete, or they may continue until interupted by an external factor.